 Softening is a process step for transforming steel components.
 During the softening process, the steel, hardened by martensite formation, is heated in locally defined areas.
 This changes the steel’s microstructure: depending on the temperature, the martensite is either annealed, and by extension, softened, or transformed into a more ductile, less rigid ferrite-pearlite structure via austenitization.
 Lasers are the best tool for this heat treatment because they guarantee flexible and high-precision treatment of material, with a small transition zone to the surrounding material affected by the heat.
 Neither gas flames nor infrared radiators offer a comparable process quality.

-The so-called annealing is a heat treatment that is typically applied after a hardening process.
-Here too, a material is heated in order to influence its properties, in particular to relieve tension.
-Hardened steel becomes softer the higher it is tempered.
-This reduces the hardness and increases the toughness.
-In addition to traditional steel-related processes, the compensation of internal stresses in materials and components also plays a role in non-metal-related production processes such as semiconductor production.
-Here, diode laser-based annealing processes are being tested to compensate for internal stresses in wafers during the production process.
+Annealing is a heat treatment that is typically applied after a hardening process.
+Here, too, a material is heated in order to influence its properties, in particular, to relieve tension.
+The higher it is tempered, the softer hardened steel becomes.
+This reduces its hardness and increases its toughness.
+In addition to traditional steel-related processes, the compensation of internal tensions within materials and components also plays a role in non-metal-related production processes, such as semiconductor production. .Here, annealing processes based on diode lasers are being tested to compensate for internal tensions in wafers during the production process.

-The process advantages of the diode lasers
+The process advantages of diode lasers

 Compared to other types of lasers, Laserline's diode lasers have a bigger spot and a more homogeneous intensity distribution.
 Together, they both make consistent all-over softening possible.
 Thanks to the technology of double-sided radiation that was developed in collaboration with the Fraunhofer ILT, process speeds of more than 10 meters per minute will be a reality in the future.